TRHeliad/startup/README.md

 - **Persistence/Accounts** - Use a database to store account information and allow logins.
 - **WebSocket** - Communicate with the clients when you or other users make changes to or invite others to todo lists.

+# CSS Deliverable
+- Prerequisite: Simon CSS deployed to your production environment
+	- Done
+- Prerequisite: A link to your GitHub startup repository prominently displayed on your application's home page
+	- Bottom right corner GitHub icon
+- Prerequisite: Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
+The TAs will only grade things that have been clearly described as being completed.
+Review the voter app as an example.
+	- Information here
+- Prerequisite: At least 10 git commits spread consistently throughout the assignment period.
+	- Done
+- Properly styled CSS
+	- Header, footer, and main content body
+		- Header and footer styled and stored in separate files to avoid repeating
+		- Each page uses a flex display for the body which includes these three elements
+	- Navigation elements
+		- Nav links at top
+	- Responsive to window resizing
+		- Element sizes mostly based on viewport size
+	- Application elements
+		- There are styled tables for the list of lists and the TODO lists themselves
+	- Application text content
+		- Done
+	- Application images
+		- There is an image in the about page that scales with viewport
+		- The GitHub logo and checkbox images are SVGs which are styled to adjust with the current theme pallette